majacQ/rails/guides/source/testing.md

 end
 ```

-This test is pretty simple and only asserts that the job get the work done
+This test is pretty simple and only asserts that the job got the work done
 as expected.

 By default, `ActiveJob::TestCase` will set the queue adapter to `:test` so that